DATAGerry/DATAGerry/docs/source/admin_guide/exportd.rst

-    "ExternalSystemDummy", "A dummy for testing Exportd - will only print some debug output" "ExternalSystemExcuteScript", "Executes a script on the DATAGERRY machine" "ExternalSystemOpenNMS", "Add nodes to the monitoring system OpenNMS with the OpenNMS REST API"
+    "ExternalSystemDummy", "A dummy for testing Exportd - will only print some debug output" "ExternalSystemExcuteScript", "Executes a script on the DATAGERRY machine" "ExternalSystemGenericRestCall", "Sends a HTTP POST to an userdefined URL" "ExternalSystemOpenNMS", "Add nodes to the monitoring system OpenNMS with the OpenNMS REST API"